averni/munin-solr/README.md

     ln -s /usr/share/munin/plugins/solr4_.py /etc/munin/plugins/solr_numdocs_core_1

-Before installing the plugins, qps and requesttimes check requires aliases to be defined in the munin-node file as from the example on top.
+Before installing the plugins, qps and requesttimes requires aliases to be defined in the munin-node file as from the example on top.

     env.solr4_qpshandler_select /select